-The Trustees are due to next meet with the Aegon team at the Trustees meeting scheduled for November 2022.
+The Trustees continue to closely monitor the service levels being provided by Aegon and are due to next meet with Aegon at the Trustees meeting scheduled for November 2023.

-- The Trustees consider all areas of risk and specifically risks of significant impact such as fraud (including pension liberation), investment, management of costs, administration, regulatory requirements, operational procedures, communications and member understanding, corporate activity relevant to the Plan (including employer covenant) and options at retirement.
-The consideration of these risks is undertaken at the annual risk committee meeting during which the comprehensive business plan is reviewed and updated as required.
-The output of these meetings is the production of a list of 'key risks' (these are risks where it is felt that action could be taken to manage, mitigate or monitor the risks, they are not necessarily the most significant areas of risk as some areas of risk cannot be managed or mitigated).
-These 'key risks' are then incorporated into the annual plan for trustee meetings.
-The latest review took place in May 2021 and was discussed at the Trustees meeting on 2 June 2021.
-The next review has been scheduled to take place once the Pensions Regulator's 'Single Code of Practice' has been finalised and published. - The Trustees have reviewed their data management procedures and those of their service providers and have a post 25 May 2018 data protection policy in place. - The Trustees ensure that Plan administrators work closely with the employer relating to joiners and leavers to avoid delays in providing relevant information. - Internal control measures are in place that ensure contributions are checked, reconciled and that they are paid in accordance with the payment schedules in place. - Financial transactions are subject to annual audit requirements as part of the Trustees' Annual Report and Accounts.
+• The Trustees consider all areas of risk and specifically risks of significant impact such as fraud (including pension liberation), investment, management of costs, administration, regulatory requirements, operational procedures, communications and member understanding, corporate activity relevant to the Plan (including employer covenant) and options at retirement.
+Historically, the consideration of these risks was undertaken at the annual risk committee meeting during which the comprehensive business plan is reviewed and updated as required.
+The output of these meetings was the production of a list of 'key risks' (these are risks where it is felt that action could be taken to manage, mitigate or monitor the risks, they are not necessarily the most significant areas of risk as some areas of risk cannot be managed or mitigated).
+These 'key risks' were then incorporated into the annual plan for trustee meetings.
+The latest review of the comprehensive business plan took place in May 2021 and was discussed at the Trustees meeting on 2 June 2021.

+At the time, the next review was scheduled to take place once the Pensions Regulator's 'Single Code of Practice' had been finalised and published.
+Since that time, it has been confirmed that the code of practice (when finalised) will be known as the 'General Code'.